josephtey/AmplifyWorkshop/README.md

    - In doing this, the API gateway will call the `infoFunction` Lambda function that you previously created.
    - `infoFunction` will return a message back to the API, which will in turn send it back to our web application.

-4. Congrats!
-Your web app now sends a request to the API gateway, and should receive the info that is returned by the Lambda.\
+4. Preview updated application.

+   Congrats!
+Your web app now sends a request to the API gateway, and should receive the info that is returned by the Lambda.
 Open the browser tab where your app is being previewed, and you should see the info populated at the top of your application!

 Now that you understand the basics of how APIs, Lambdas and connecting everything works, let's connect a database to our application.